-- Mutual funds of any corporation chartered under the laws of the United States, or any state, district, or territory thereof if listed on a national securities exchange; - Mortgage loans to members or retirees of the System for initial construction phases of a home, for purchase of a home, or for capital improvements of a home; - Chattel mortgages to members or retirees of the System for the purchase of new automobiles, which may not exceed \$18,000; - Personal loans to active members and those members who have retired and are entitled to annuities, provided such loans do not exceed \$50,000 for active members and \$10,000 for retirees and that the recipient has no other outstanding personal loan from the System; - Loans to active members or retirees of the System solely for the purchase of land; - Real property purchased and/or developed by the board of trustees for sale for homeownership purposes; - Bonds or other indebtedness issued by foreign governments or foreign corporations provided that (a) these securities bear a rating of "BBB" or better by any two internationally known securities rating agencies, and (b) not more than 2% of total investments should consist of any one issue of these bonds.
+- Mutual funds of any corporation chartered under the laws of the United States, or any state, district, or territory thereof if listed on a national securities exchange; - Mortgage loans to members or retirees of the System for initial construction phases of a home, for purchase of a home, or for capital improvements of a home; - Chattel mortgages to members or retirees of the System for the purchase of new automobiles, which may not exceed \$18,000; - Personal loans to active members and those members who have retired and are entitled to annuities, provided such loans do not exceed \$50,000 for active members and \$10,000 for retirees.
+In addition, effective fiscal year 2009 retirees have the option of refinancing their personal loans provided the original amount is paid down by at least 50%; - Loans to active members or retirees of the System solely for the purchase of land; - Real property purchased and/or developed by the board of trustees for sale for homeownership purposes; - Bonds or other indebtedness issued by foreign governments or foreign corporations provided that (a) these securities bear a rating of "BBB" or better by any two internationally known securities rating agencies, and (b) not more than 2% of total investments should consist of any one issue of these bonds.
 The aggregate amount to be invested in foreign bonds should be limited to 10% of the market value of the total investments of the System on the date the investment is made; - Mortgage and asset-backed securities.